schnavy/dauerwelle-screen-server/README.md

 _Dauerwelle "Drift as a Method" – Breminale 2026_

 ## Setup for algorithmic video screening network.
-Currently set up for testing on mac and Raspberry Pi 5
+Currently set up for testing on mac as server and Raspberry Pi 5 and ubunutu laptop as clients

 ```
 Server (running server.js)